lontok/s1/README.md

-# Melinda Le's Mini-Portfolio for the Online Marketing Analyst Role
+## Melinda Le Online Marketing Analyst Role Mini-Portfolio

 ## Dataset
 The dataset was taken from a class assignment with the following requirements.